citizenfx/fivem-docs/content/docs/scripting-reference/runtimes/lua/functions/Citizen.InvokeNative.md

 ## Best Practices

 1. **Use Documented Natives**: Always prefer using documented natives directly with their provided names and parameters when possible.
 This makes your code more readable and maintainable.
-It is posssible that some natives haven't been discovered yet.
+It is possible that some natives haven't been discovered yet.

 2. **Understand the Native Function**: Before using `Citizen.InvokeNative`, ensure you understand what the native function does and what parameters it requires.
 This will help you avoid unexpected behavior.